bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="Test, example styles." />
 </p>

 Then somewhere in here you can put it wherever you want, it doesn&apos;t really matter.
 Make sure it goes above the media queries.
-I&apos;m going to make a comment here that says, &quot;Flexslider styles&quot; and in here I can make a real dot Flexslider.
+I&apos;m going to make a comment here that says, &quot;FlexSlider styles&quot; and in here I can make a real dot FlexSlider.
 Margin I want it zero in the top and bottom and 20 pixels in left and right, I want <b>border;none</b>.
 No border at all and border radius zero to give it square edges.
-Just with that one rule in place here, if I come back and check my page, you&apos;ll notice the Flexslider looks better here.
+Just with that one rule in place here, if I come back and check my page, you&apos;ll notice the FlexSlider looks better here.
 It&apos;s fitting into the space well, and I&apos;ve got rid of that gap and all that stuff.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 76. inspect example site (44) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">